 Symptoms do not start to appear until the tumor is large or has spread to other tissues or organs.
 At first, the symptoms are vague general symptoms: tiredness, feeling of weight in the lower abdomen, difficulty urinating, problems with bowel movement, stomach problems, loss of appetite, swelling of the stomach, stomach pain or lower back pain.

 Bimanual pelvic examination is the basic method for detecting ovarian cancer.
-Other examinations include ultrasound, CT and MRI scans and laparoscopy.
+Other examinations include ultrasound, CT and MRI scans, PET-CT and laparoscopy.
 Tumor marker analysis from blood samples is important in the diagnosis and the assessment and monitoring of the therapeutic response.

 An elevated CA 125 level in the blood has been found to be the most specific marker for ovarian cancer.
 A new marker is HE4, used for distinguishing between ovarian cancer and ovarian endometrioma.

 The treatment decision is usually made on the basis of clinical examination, but a cancer diagnosis can only be established by a microscopic tissue analysis.

 Ovarian cancer is treated with surgery, chemotherapy and targeted drug therapy.
 Radiotherapy is also used.